-The current funding is \$50,000 for 2017, and up to \$50,000 a year for 2018 and 2019.
-The level of funding will place constraints on how many communities we can reach at one time.
-The program will be scaled to meet the available funding resources, and also look for opportunities to leverage resources within SPU and with other departments, agencies and community partners.
+The current funding is \$50,000 for 2017.
+The program has requested an increased annual budget of \$100,000 for both 2018 and 2019.
+The program will be scaled to meet the final funding resources, and also look for opportunities to leverage resources within SPU and with other departments, agencies and community partners.